 - 65 MOA Ring

-Other than that, it has 2 battery source, normal battery and solar cells.
+To prolong battery life, this red dot has 2 battery source, normal battery and solar cells.
 The solar power is supplementary, as it cannot turn on the highest brightness level on its own.
-That said, it can power lower brightness settings while battery is down and should help lengthen battery life.
+That said, it can power lower brightness settings and help lengthen battery life.

-The Holosun also has Auto on-off feature.
-When it is put down and not used for about 10 minutes, it goes into sleep mode.
-Once you move it, it comes back on again, further saving battery life.
+Auto on-off feature is present.
+When it is put down and not used for 10 minutes, it goes into sleep mode.
+Once you move it, it comes back on again.
+No need to fumble that switch in emergency situation and further saving battery life.

 However due to its many features, the Holosun HS510c is not as light as it should be (8.3 oz).